paul-kline/sigcse2024-plcc/Docs/setup.md

 ## LinkedIn

-GitPod, which we'll set up next, giives you 10 free hours per month.
+GitPod, which we'll set up next, gives you 10 free hours per month.
 If you connect a LinkedIn account, they give you an additional 40 free hours per month.
 If you don't have a LinkedIn account, and would like to have this additional free time, you should create this account now.